industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 ## Creating and using a custom camera connector
 The [Creating and using a custom camera connector](docs/creating_and_using_a_custom_camera_connector.md) documentation contains a walktrough to create a new camera connector from scratch and use it in VCA.

+## Contribution

+Thank you for your interest in contributing.
+Anybody is free to report bugs, unclear documentation, and other problems regarding this repository in the Issues section.
+Additionally everybody is free to propose any changes to this repository using Pull Requests.

+If you haven't previously signed the [Siemens Contributor License Agreement](https://cla-assistant.io/industrial-edge/) (CLA), the system will automatically prompt you to do so when you submit your Pull Request.
+This can be conveniently done through the CLA Assistant's online platform.
+Once the CLA is signed, your Pull Request will automatically be cleared and made ready for merging if all other test stages succeed.

 ## License and Legal Information